 Goldhaber Lab

-Research in the Goldhaber Laboratory is directed toward a more complete understanding of how cellular calcium regulates contractile and pacemaker function of the heart.
+Research in the Goldhaber Lab is directed toward a more complete understanding of how cellular calcium regulates contractile and pacemaker function of the heart.
 A major focus is the role of membrane transporters, including the sodium-calcium exchanger (NCX), in this process.
-The lab uses sophisticated biophysical assays to study human and animal models of disease to understand the molecular mechanisms that cause heart failure and sinus node disease.
+The lab uses sophisticated biophysical assays to study human and animal models of disease to understand the molecular mechanisms that cause heart failure and arrhythmia including sinus node disease.
 Our methods include patch clamp, confocal microscopy, voltage and calcium mapping and genetic modification of murine models.

 Personal Statement